agoldst/dfr-browser/README.md

 To produce an all-in-one archive that could be downloaded by others and run on *their* systems without web servers, use `make model.zip`.

+Note that these standalone files may not work if you have altered the default filenames in [js/dfb_nozip.js](https://github.com/agoldst/dfr-browser/blob/master/js/dfb_nozip.js).

 ## Adapting to other kinds of documents

 The specialization to JSTOR articles is limited to the bibliography sort, the external document links, and the expectations about the metadata format.
 Adapting this code to other kinds of documents would require altering only these aspects of the browser.
 Most of this behavior is fairly-well encapsulated in the corresponding view functions and in the model object.